 Details on the design of my TriplePIC SSTV Video Scan Converter may be found in the Summer and Fall 2014 issues of ATV Quarterly Magazine.
+My original manuscript for the article may be accessed here in PDF format.
 Additional information may be found on the TriplePIC website.

 The performance of my scan converter has been nothing short of outstanding.
 Here are a small sampling of SSTV images rendered by my modern-day scan converter that I saw for the first time rolling down the CRT of my old oscilloscope over 30 years ago: